Career Leaders - How Careerpilot can make your job easier - and help you meet Gatsby!

-- Five-week PHSE programmes for every year group (Y7-13) with all the resources - including recorded video lessons
+- Five-week careers programmes for every year group (Y7-13)

 - Twenty minute tutor time activities for KS3 and 4

-- Hot jobs packs - posters and activities related to jobs that will grow, including new packs about NHS and green jobs.
+- Hot jobs packs - posters and activities related to jobs that will grow, including NHS, digital & IT and green jobs.

 - Subject specific resources to help subject teachers connect their curriculum to careers

-The Reporting Zone is free to subscribing schools on completion of a Data Sharing Agreement - find out if you are a subscribing school/college (some universities and Uni Connects pay for you to access Careerpilot free).
+The Reporting Zone is free to subscribing schools or those in the free access area (mostLY SW and some SE) on completion of a Data Sharing Agreement - find out if you are a subscribing school/college in 22-23 (some universities, Uni Connects and Careers Hubs pay for you to access Careerpilot free).

 The Reporting Zone enables a Career Leader to: